josefiaaa/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive websites respond to the size of the browser at any given point.
+The website’s layout and functionality are optimized while the width is shrinking or expanding.

+Adaptive websites are only concerned with the width of a browser at specific breakpoints.
+When the breakpoint is reached the content snaps into place.

 2. Describe what it means to be mobile first vs desktop first.

+Desktop first engineering : The majority of your desktop css is not in a media query.
+The media queries have a “max-width”.
+Media queries go from large numbers to small numbers.

+Mobile first engineering : The majority of your mobile css is not in a media query.
+The media queries have a “min-width”.
+Media queries go from small numbers to large numbers.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Rem units are relative to their root element so setting the font-size to 62.5% makes rem units easier to calculate.
+For example: 1.7 rem = 17px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessors are programs that take one type of data and convert it into another type of data.
+They also help us increase our productivity by allowing us to write reusable and maintainable code.
+Most preprocessors are really good at finding errors as well.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like being able make something really specific one time and basically copy and pasting it into my code using variables and mixins.

+What gives me the most trouble is nesting certain selections.
+Sometimes things don’t work in a nest, even on the third layer but as soon as I move it out it listens to me.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.